 Once a transaction has been committed, the results of this transaction have to be made permanent even in the event of power loss, crashes, or errors.

-For example, consider a banking system.
+For example, consider a banking system where how transaction management is taken care.
 When a bank customer transfers money from an account A to an account B, the transaction can consist of three separate operations:

 - Decrement the amount from account A